 Who is eligible for NDIS funding?

-- An Australian citizen or a holder of a Permanent Visa or a Protected Special Category Visa
+- Residency: Be an Australian citizen, a permanent resident, or a Protected Special Category Visa holder.

-- Living with a significant and permanent disability that impacts your ability to participate in everyday activities.
+- Disability: Have a permanent and significant disability that affects your ability to participate in everyday activities.

-Disability or impairment, within the context of the NDIS, encapsulates a broad range of conditions affecting various aspects of an individual's functioning.
-This includes:
+The best way to understand your eligibility is to speak with a Local Area Coordinator (LAC), but within the context of the NDIS, disability includes a broad range of conditions affecting various aspects of an individual's functioning.
+Examples of disabilities or impairments covered by the NDIS are:

 - Autism